St. Joseph's Health Care London

 Program Affiliation: University of Waterloo

-St. Joseph's Health Care London is one of the most complex health care organizations in Ontario.
-They provide care through a leading teaching hospital and a unique mix of clinical settings across our community.
-Their research arm, the Lawson Health Research Institute, continues to direct their research to the development of new knowledge that is continually being applied directly to patient care.
+St. Joseph's Health Care London is one of the most complex health care organizations in Ontario; care is provided through leading teaching hospitals and a unique mix of clinical settings across the community.
+The research arm, the Lawson Health Research Institute, is focused on the development of new knowledge that is continually being applied directly to patient care.

 St. Joseph's Health Care London Pharmacy Services offers a 52-week residency program that aims to prepare graduates with the knowledge and skills necessary to establish a future collaborative interdisciplinary practice in ambulatory care.
 The emphasis is on developing the skills needed to provide evidence-informed pharmaceutical care to patients in an ambulatory care environment and the confidence to pursue innovative and sustainable pharmacy initiatives rooted in a full-scope practice.

 The goal of the program is to give the resident a hands-on approach to learning in an environment where everyone's contribution is recognized and appreciated and in which we all learn from one another.
 St. Joseph's Health Care London is known for having a "secret sauce" and the recipe is time-tested and steeped in history, tradition and subtleties difficult to define.
-Keeping the core ingredients, together they add to it, strengthen it, and grow as an enviable place to work, to receive care, provide uncompromising excellence in quality and safety, build purposeful partnerships, as well as deepen our competency in equity, diversity, inclusion and belonging.
+Keeping the core ingredients, together we add to it, strengthen it, and grow as an enviable place to work, to receive care, provide uncompromising excellence in quality and safety, build purposeful partnerships, as well as deepen our competency in equity, diversity, inclusion and belonging.
 This "secret sauce" provides the resident with a learning experience that cultivates some of the oft overlooked elements of a pharmacy residency, the compassionate and empathetic lens in which meeting patients where they are at is central to developing practical and sustainable treatment plans and looking at the problems from a systems approach and how the patient travels throughout an integrated health system.
+As transitions in care represent an important part of a patient’s health journey, we’ve incorporated some inpatient services into this otherwise ambulatory focused residency program to highlight the continuity of care spectrum and demonstrate how pharmacists play an instrumental role in helping patients with chronic conditions navigate care transitions.

 Refinement of problem-solving and critical thinking skills is at the forefront of this residency program.
-The resident will gain experience providing evidence based direct patient care as a member of inter-professional teams under the supervision of model practitioners in a variety of ambulatory care settings.
-The resident will learn about the operations of a hospital-based pharmacy in an ambulatory care environment including distribution, medication therapy management and program planning.
+The resident will gain experience providing evidence based direct patient care as a member of interprofessional teams under the guidance of model practitioners in a variety of care settings.
 The resident will participate in patient and staff education, present lectures, case presentations, and journal clubs.
 The resident will be involved in various teaching activities, including mentoring pharmacy students.
 The learning environment at St. Joseph's Health Care London also provides the opportunity for interaction with undergraduate and post-graduate students and trainees in a variety of health disciplines.
-The resident will develop project management, research and writing skills and will be expected to complete a research project manuscript suitable for publication at the completion of their training.
+The resident will develop project management, research and writing skills and will be expected to complete a project manuscript suitable for publication at the completion of their training.

 - Evidence-Based Medicine (1 week)